Systems Biology Applied to Immune Safety

 Welcome!

 We are delighted that you have chosen the Immuno-Safety Tools module to start or enhance your current educational journey in immuno-safety science.
-This lecture is one in a series of seven providing detailed information on tools currently used to evaluate and characterize the status of the immune system in a preclinical setting.
+This lecture is one in a series of six providing detailed information on tools currently used to evaluate and characterize the status of the immune system in a preclinical setting and is led by Dr. Holden Maecker at Stanford University.
 Please review the learning objectives below for more information on what you will learn in this lecture.

 Target Audience